Correspondence From The Road West.

 Nice views off the coast of Oregon and some big trees have been spirit risers, but mostly this has been a depressing trip, a real on-the-ground, experience yourself, eye-opener about the status of the environment in the West.

-The land where my grandfather settled, where my dad grew up, in south-eastern Oregon, used to be a big pear farm that sold pears to Henry and David and the Fruit of the Month Club, but the pears that used to grow there without water can't even grow anymore with the limited irrigation water.
+The land where my grandfather settled, where my dad grew up, in southern Oregon, used to be a big pear farm that sold pears to Henry and David and the Fruit of the Month Club, but the pears that used to grow there without water can't even grow anymore with the limited irrigation water.
 The pears have been replaced with grapes for wine, which also are now having a very hard time making it.
 Jackson County, Oregon, where my grandfather's orchards were, is in a 22-year drought.
 It has not been this dry in this area of Oregon in over 1200 years.
 We visited the land where my father grew up and where my grandfather once had his pear orchards.
 There were charred hills and smoke all around my grandfather's old house.
 It made me wonder how long it could survive before it is taken out in a forest fire.

 We went to meet my second cousin, who is trying to keep a century farm alive that was started by my grandfather and my great uncle, pears to grapes but is being supported by a restaurant and brewery now.
 It's not really farming anymore as the land under drought can't really support it, not to mention that the whole farm is now surrounded on all sides by the sprawl of the city of Medford.